Ask Jenny Bruso

 - I know you intend to keep your head down and your mouth shut.
 Please don’t.
 There’s a broad spectrum of things that can happen in the backcountry and all of them are more likely than being attacked: becoming injured, sick, lost, or encountering dangerous weather.
 Sign all of the trail books so you’re traceable.
 Say “hi” to folks even if to just send a message of ownership of your place on trail.

 - A SPOT device or Garmin inReach tracks your movements and can be used to get help in an emergency even without cell signal.
 These can be expensive, but I know some outdoor stores rent them.
-Or maybe you can buy one and then return it to a certain major outdoor company who takes all returns.
+Or maybe you can buy one and then return it to a certain major outdoor company that takes all returns.
 Not naming any names.

 - Carry a good pocket knife and mace even if only for peace of mind.
 I keep mine hidden but easy to reach in one simple movement.
 Knowing they’re there makes me feel more confident.
 Bear spray works too.